wale22/tictactoe/README.md

 # tictactoe
-A popular game (tictactoe), built with python. for more notes, consult the reamdme file.
+A popular game (tictactoe), built with python. the game runs on the command line,no ui is available yet.